 Ø Work has been completed on our history trail, which allows visitors to understand the various features of the gardens and their historical significance to Williams House.
 The Friends commissioned Visual Solutions to provide interpretive signs that we hope will enhance the experience of Williams House for our visitors.
 More detailed Information about the trail's points of interest can be found here.

 Ø A book, PROTECTING PARADISE IN PAIHIA - The Story of Williams House and Gardens by Fiona Craig, was commissioned to record the living memories of those associated with the House and gardens.
 This has now been published and the official launch of the book was held in the Williams House grounds with current members of the Williams family as guests.
-Copies of the book are available from Bay of Islands retailers and from the Friends book sales at the garage.
-If you wish to obtain a copy, purchase at those locations or please contact any of the committee members listed at the bottom of this page or contact Margaret Rasmussen at email@example.com.
+Copies of the book are available from the Friends book sales at the garage.
+If you wish to obtain a copy, purchase at the garage or please contact any of the committee members listed at the bottom of this page or contact Margaret Rasmussen at firstname.lastname@example.org.

 Ø Garden: This is an ongoing project for the Friends and the helpers.
 Three large garden seats have been provided and are well used by the many visitors.
 The Friends also look after the vegetable garden and produce from the garden, when available, will be sold in conjunction with the garage book sale days to raise additional funds for the Friends' projects.
 The Friends have regular working bees to look after the flower beds.
 Anyone who would like to join us at working bees or would like to take ownership of an area of the garden is welcome to join us.

 Ø The Friends make annual and special donations to the library to purchase books, puzzles and other items, as these are needed.
 Examples of the special items include; new lighting provided in the children's room and the non-fiction room; and tables and chairs for the outside areas so that visitors can operate their laptops or just enjoy the scenery of the garden.